liferay/liferay-docs/develop/learning-paths/jsf/articles/05-adding-a-portlet-to-the-control-panel/04-creating-a-user-interface.markdown

     ...

 Your action buttons are now configured with permissions, which are controllable from your Permissions button.
-Awesome, your Guestbook Admin portlet is fully functional and allows administrators to control your Guestbook portlet's guestbooks.
+Awesome!
+Your Guestbook Admin portlet is fully functional and allows administrators to control your Guestbook portlet's guestbooks.